mogrein/Getting-and-Cleaning-Data/README.md

 3. Put the script near features.txt in the folder named "UCI HAR Dataset"(without quotes) inside of that archive.
 4. Launch R instance on your computer
 5. Set the working directory of R instance to the folder, where you'd put the script on the step 3
 6. Run the script with
 ```R
 source("../Clean_Data.R")
 ```
-7. At the end of the work you will get two file in the same folder, where the script is: tidy_data_means_and_stddevs.txt (around 9.9 Mb) and tidy_data_means_of_all_columns.txt (around 1.9 Mb)
+At the end of the work you will get two file in the same folder, where the script is: tidy_data_means_and_stddevs.txt (around 9.9 Mb) and tidy_data_means_of_all_columns.txt (around 1.9 Mb).
+Both file contain data, that can be read with read.table function and used for the futher research.

-Script usually runs around 40 seconds, but this time may vary, depending on your machine.
+Script usually takes around 40 seconds to run, but this time may vary, depending on your machine.